pymupdf/PyMuPDF/docs/installation.rst

 PyMuPDF will already contain all the logic to support OCR functions.
 But it additionally does need Tesseract's language support data, so installation of Tesseract-OCR is still required.

-The language support folder location must currently [#f1]_ be communicated via storing it in the environment variable `"TESSDATA_PREFIX"`.
+The language support folder location must be communicated either via storing it in the environment variable `"TESSDATA_PREFIX"`, or as a parameter in the applicable functions.

 So for a working OCR functionality, make sure to complete this checklist: